Understanding Your Calibration Frames in Astrophotography

 Tips for Better Calibration Frames

 Take enough frames: A good rule of thumb is 20–30 of each filter type.
 The more you stack, the cleaner the master calibration frame will be.
-I'm not sure if there is a cut off point but I don't imagine that more the more calibration frames will help your final image.
+While there may not be a strict cutoff point, more calibration frames generally help your final image.

 Keep them separate: Store calibration libraries in a well-labelled folder structure so you can reuse them.